-In celebration of what would have been John Peel’s 81st birthday, the Directors, employees, volunteers, and Friends of the John Peel Centre (JPC) are undertaking a range of exciting and unusual fundraising activities connected to John Peel, 81, and the work of the JPC.
+In celebration of what would have been John Peel’s 81st birthday, the Directors, employees, volunteers, and Friends of the John Peel Centre (JPC) have undertaken a range of exciting and unusual fundraising activities connected to John Peel, 81, and the work of the JPC.

 John Peel Centre is part of a national initiative – Save Our Venues – launched by Music Venue Trust to prevent the closure of hundreds of independent music venues.
 Funds raised on behalf of the JPC ‘Challenge 81’ will go to the John Peel Centre, with the aim of helping it survive through the impact of the COVID-19 crisis.
 Like many arts and cultural organisations, for the safety of the wider community, the JPC has been forced to close its doors.
 Of course, we are itching to open again and continue to do what we do best: provide a platform for great live art for live audiences.
 However, like the rest of the country, saving lives is our primary concern, and we understand we can only open when it is safe to do so.
 However, the reality is that the JPC relies on its earned income, and right now, it is not in a position to earn the level of income needed to keep afloat long-term.
 To help it through this period of uncertainty and beyond, the team has come up with a great menu of fun and creative fundraising activities which we hope (if you can afford to do so) you might be willing to donate to.

-Many of these activities will take place on 30.08.2020, which is John’s actual birthday, but there are also a whole host of things happening around this date.
-Take a look at the menu below to see what we’re up to and how you can donate.
+Many of these activities took place on 30.08.2020, which is John’s actual birthday, but there were also a whole host of things happening around that date.
+Take a look at the menu below to see what we got up to and how you can still donate.